unionai/unionai-docs/source/api/index.md

 :link: uctl-cli/index
 :link-type: doc

-uctl is an alternative CLI for those who need to perform administrative tasks or integrate with CI/CD systems.
+uctl is an alternative CLI for performing administrative tasks or use in CI/CD environments.
 It is a Golang binary that can be installed on any platform supported by Golang.
 :::

 :::{grid-item-card} {octicon}`globe` UnionRemote